Connect your classroom to the South Pole

-Hear first-hand what it is like to live and work in one of the most extreme environments on Earth.
+Hear firsthand what it is like to live and work in one of the most extreme environments on Earth.
 Learn what people are doing at the South Pole to transform the ice into the biggest and strangest telescope in the world.
-See the wide-range of talent it takes to develop and a run a project at the South Pole.

-Sign your classroom up for one of the sessions using the form below.
-For questions please contact Megan at 608-890-0548 or by email: email@example.com.
+Sign up your classroom for one of the sessions using this form.

 For questions please call 608-890-0548 or email firstname.lastname@example.org.